Are organic foods healthier and safer? Learn more in our easy-to-understand videos on the latest research.

-You may be surprised to learn that a review of hundreds of studies found that organic produce doesn’t seem to have significantly more vitamins and minerals.
+You may be surprised to learn that a review of hundreds of studies found that organic foods don’t seem to have significantly more vitamins and minerals.
 They do, however, appear to have more nontraditional nutrients, like polyphenol antioxidants, perhaps because conventionally grown plants given high-dose synthetic nitrogen fertilizers may divert more resources to growth rather than defense.
 This may be why organic berries, for example, appear to suppress cancer growth better than conventional berries in vitro.

 Based on its elevated antioxidant levels, organic produce may be considered 20 to 40 percent healthier, the equivalent of adding one or two servings’ worth to a five-a-day regimen.
 But people don’t just buy organic foods because they’re healthier—what about safety?

 Conventional produce appears to have twice the levels of cadmium, one of three toxic heavy metals in the food supply, along with mercury and lead.
 What about pesticide residues?
 Buying organic foods may reduce your exposure to pesticides, but not eliminate them entirely.
 Pesticide residues have reportedly been detected in 11 percent of organic crop samples due to accidental or fraudulent use, cross-contamination from neighboring nonorganic fields, or the lingering presence of persistent pollutants like DDT in the soil.